-Asahi Breweries overtook Kirin in 2001 to recapture the title of Japan's leading brewer for the first time in almost 50 years.
-It has more or less maintained that lead since then, although the two companies remain fiercely competitive, especially in the increasingly dominant happoshu "beer-alike" sector.
-The company's flagship brand is Asahi Super Dry, #1 beer in Japan by a considerable margin and one of the world's biggest by volume.
+Asahi Group overtook Kirin in 2001 to recapture the title of Japan's leading brewer for the first time in almost 50 years.
+It has more or less maintained that lead since then, although the two companies remain fiercely competitive, especially in the increasingly dominant "beer-alike" sectors.
+The company's flagship brand is Asahi Super Dry, the #1 beer in Japan by a considerable margin and one of the world's biggest by volume.
 The launch of that brand in 1985 saved Asahi from near-collapse, and its growth over the next two decades was dramatic.
 Yet the domestic beer market has changed beyond recognition as a result of the introduction in the 1990s of low-priced beverages which resemble beer but contain low or no malt.
-These happoshu and so-called "new genre" drinks now outsell traditional beers.
+These happoshu and so-called "new genre" drinks now account for almost half the beer market.
 As a result, Asahi began restructuring in 2002 to develop a broader portfolio that includes wines, spirits and flavoured alcoholic beverages.
-It has also expanded its international footprint, building a strong presence in China and Australia, and more recently Europe, through acquisition.
+It has also expanded its international footprint through acquisition, building a strong presence in China and Australia, and more recently Europe, where it snapped up SABMiller's Peroni and Grolsch beers in 2017.

-Who are the competitors of Asahi Breweries?
+Who are the competitors of Asahi Group?
 See Wine Beer & Spirits Sector for other companies

 Subscribers only: Adbrands profile